brokkr/poca/docs/index.rst

 If you are upgrading from any pre-1.0 release, please see this :doc:`Upgrade`.
-To remove Poca - having installed it using pip - simply do:
+To remove Poca simply do:

 .. code-block:: none